damhau/act-automation/PITCHME.md

 1. Quality of the inventory is very important
 2. Don't assume specific config on every systems (even if it should be the case): Disabling UAC on Windows was a PITA !
-3. When a system doesn't have an api the Ansible shell module is your friend
+3. Ansible module then api with uri module then shell command
 4. There is never enough communication and documentation

 +++